XDean/Share/doc/git/git-for-rd/2-Basics.md

 ```

 Branch `bugfix/GIT-3` has been created and now we are on it.
 Then, we can do our changes, then commit and push to remote.

+**Here is to show you how to use branch comment, but in fact you can create branch on JIRA**

 ## Merge